-our expectations regarding the market size and growth potential for our business; and our ability to sustain and manage growth, including our ability to develop new products and enter new markets.
+our expectations regarding the market size and growth potential for our business; and our ability to sustain and manage growth, including our ability to expand our customer base, develop new products and enter new markets.

 These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
-Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A Risk Factors, and elsewhere in this report.
+Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A - "Risk Factors," and elsewhere in this report.
 These statements, like all statements in this report, speak only as of their date, and we undertake no obligation to update or revise these statements in light of future developments.
-In this report, we, our, us, NanoString, and the Company refer to NanoString Technologies, Inc. and its subsidiaries.
+In this report, "we," "our," "us," "NanoString," and "the Company" refer to NanoString Technologies, Inc. and its subsidiaries.